MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

         from pop_menu
         	where rank = 1;
    ```
-### Steps
-- Similar to the query in question 3, we will create a CTE table, but this time we will use DENSE_RANK() to rank the COUNT() of rows, while grouping by `customer_id` and `product_name`.
-   - The `sales` table is joined with the `menu` table on `product_id`.
-- The outside query will result in the customer, product, and the amount of items purchased with the rank being equal to one.

 ### Result
 | customer | product | purchased |
 | -------- | ------- | --------- |